makrai/notes/barriere22-opin-interact-semaine.md

-Opinions in Interactions : New Annotations of the SEMAINE Database Valentin Barriere, Slim Essid, Chloé Clavel
+Opinions in Interactions: New Annotations of the SEMAINE Database Valentin Barriere, Slim Essid, Chloé Clavel
 LREC 2022